-East Africa received nearly $9bn in aid in 2011, with the biggest chunk channelled to health.
-But this spending is out of step with East African citizens’ priorities: Jobs, income and infrastructure.
-TEA Graphic Nation Media Group
+East Africa received nearly $9 billion in aid in 2011, with the biggest chunk channelled to the health sector.
+But this spending is out of step with what East African citizens say are their priorities: Jobs, income and infrastructure, an analysis of two new reports shows.

 Health concerns have remained more or less constant (at just 5 per cent and 6 per cent of all responses) over the past decade despite massive investments by national and donor governments and steady improvements in national health indicators.

 Why then the insistence on the spending in health?
 The working paper from CGD reveals that the opinion of “recipient” countries is rarely sought when donor countries structure aid packages.